COSIMA/access-om2/README.md

 If the run crashes you can find diagnostics in `$ACCESS_OM_DIR/control/1deg_jra55_ryf/access-om2.err` and any output from the run will be in `$ACCESS_OM_DIR/control/1deg_jra55_ryf/work`.
 To rerun after a crash, do `payu sweep` before `payu run` to clear out all the debris from the crash.

-## NCI users only: Integration with cosima cookbook
+## NCI users only: Integration with COSIMA Cookbook
-Here's how you can automatically copy your model output to `/g/data3/` to make it available for analysis via the [cosima cookbook](http://cosima-cookbook.readthedocs.io/en/).
+Here's how you can automatically copy your model output to `/g/data3/` to make it available for analysis via the [COSIMA Cookbook](http://cosima-cookbook.readthedocs.io/en/latest).

 You will need write access to `/g/data3/hh5/tmp/cosima/`.